On 1 January 2017, I started my first house and pet sitting gig.

 I’m now a Digital Nomad, making money through my doTerra essential oil business whilst travelling.
 As long as I have a decent internet connection, I can work from anywhere in the world.

-I’m co-hosting a retreat for Ladies who want to Make Money Whilst Travelling in Glastonbury 22-24 September 2017 with my friend Rachel Gedney.
-Here’s the Facebook event with links to interviews that Rachel and I have done.
+I’m hosting a retreat for Ladies who want to Design their Life and Make Money Whilst Travelling 22-24 September 2017.
+Here’s the Facebook event with links to interviews I have done which have already inspired many ladies and given them ideas as to how they can create an income.

 Check out retreat details here: http://www.mastery-path.com/ladies-make-money-whilst-travelling/

-And check out a series of interviews I’m doing with ladies who are already doing this for inspiration on what’s possible on Mastery Path’s youtube channel and subscribe to receive notification of new interviews.
+You can check out a series of interviews I’m doing with ladies who travel for inspiration on what’s possible on Mastery Path’s youtube channel and subscribe to receive notification of new interviews.
 Check out the playlist : https://www.youtube.com/playlist?list=PLFEPmPqdaSon0wJBUOVnbfdJHU2R5i9nX